lizhanmit/learning-notes/java-note/java-note.md

 Steps:

-1. When the GC happens, suspend all other activity.
+1. When the GC happens, suspend all other activities.
-2. Clear the mark bits of all the objects currently allocated in the memory heap. (清掉所有的mark。)
+2. Clear the mark bits of all the objects currently allocated in the memory heap.
+(Clear all marks.)
 3. Trace through the Java stacks of the currently running threads and we mark all the root objects in these stacks as "live".
 4. Mark other objects that are reachable from the root objects as "live".